Textile Triumphs: Choosing Fabrics in Interior Design

 Smart Fabrics

-Fabrics are getting “smarter” with integrated technologies like sensors, digital displays, temperature control, and more.
+Fabrics are becoming “smarter” with integrated technologies such as sensors, digital displays, temperature control, and more.

-Some examples are fabrics changing color in response to stimuli, or incorporating fitness trackers and mood lighting.
-These innovations point to a more personalized and responsive role for fabrics in the future.
+Some examples are fabrics changing color in response to stimuli or incorporating fitness trackers and mood lighting.
+These innovations will play a more personalized and responsive role in the future of fabrics.

 Read also: Villa Interior Designs